girirajanlab/CN_Learn/README.md

 ### **`Run either steps 6A & 6B together (Or) just step 6`**

 ### **`Step 6A | Extract basepair level coverage info`**
-Run generate_bp_coverage.sh to extract the basepair level coverage for each sample.
+Run extract_bp_coverage.sh to extract the basepair level coverage for each sample.
 Since this information can be extracted independently for each sample, make the necessary changes to this script to parallelize the process.

-> **bash generate_bp_coverage.sh**
+> **extract_bp_coverage.sh**

 ### **`Step 6B | Resolve breakpoints`**
 Run merge_overlapping_CNVs_readdepth.sh to resolve breakpoint conflicts of concordant CNVs.